crest-cassia/xsub/README.md

 Job schedulers used in HPCs, such as Torque, often have its own I/O format.
 Users have to change their scripts to conform with its dialect.
 This is a wrapper script to absorb the difference.
-This script is intended to be used by OACIS (https://github.com/crest-cassia/oacis).
+This script is intended to be used by [OACIS](https://github.com/crest-cassia/oacis).

 Although only a few types of schedulers are currently supported, you can extend this in order to fit your schedulers.